rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 [^3]:

-  If you are too, drop some hot links in this [Alternative Calendars](https://www.are.na/ross-zurowski/alternative-calendars) Are.na channel.
+  If you are too, drop some hot links in this [Alternate Calendars](https://www.are.na/ross-zurowski/alternate-calendars) Are.na channel.
 I'd love to see more.